cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

 // Warning: (ae-missing-release-tag) "addVolumesToViewports" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function addVolumesToViewports(renderingEngine: RenderingEngine, volumeInputs: Array<IVolumeInput>, viewportUIDs: Array<string>, immediateRender?: boolean): Promise<void>;
+export function addVolumesToViewports(renderingEngine: IRenderingEngine, volumeInputs: Array<IVolumeInput>, viewportUIDs: Array<string>, immediateRender?: boolean): Promise<void>;

 // Warning: (ae-forgotten-export) The symbol "Cache" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "cache" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)